Word Count: How Many Words In a Novel?

 I'm telling you this because I want you to know publishers are particular and risk averse.
 They want books to look a certain way, be a certain length, fit a certain market.

-Does that mean you shouldn’t write your million word epic of a novel?
+Does that mean you shouldn't write your million-word epic of a novel?
 No, you absolutely should.
-But only if you’re open to not getting published traditionally.
+But only if you're open to not getting published traditionally.

-Sure, there are caveats.
-Sometimes, publishers are so taken with a book that they’re willing to risk a book that’s too long or too short.
-However, with the way the market is going right now, the number of risks they’re willing to take is shrinking more and more.
+Sometimes, publishers are so taken with a book that they're willing to take a risk on a book that's too long or too short.
+Fantasy and Sci Fi stories are the most likely to fall into this exception list, and there are plenty above the word count that have gone on to become bestsellers.

+However, with the way the market is going right now, the number of risks traditional publishers are willing to take is shrinking more and more.

-Second, there’s a reason publishers look for books of these lengths.
-The reason is that publishers think books of this length sell the best.
-They may be wrong or shortsighted, but they’ve been doing this a long time, and it’s at least a good idea to keep them in mind.
+Second, there's a reason publishers look for books of these lengths.
+Publishers think books of this length sell the best.

+They may be wrong or shortsighted, but they've been doing this a long time, and it's at least a good idea to keep them in mind.

+Books of certain lengths have proven to engage readers, and thanks to self-published authors selling on Amazon, so have books outside those lengths.

-Why Count Words Not Pages in a Novel?
+Why You Should Count Words, Not Pages

 Most people think in terms of pages, not words.
-Why does the publishing industry speak in word counts?
+So why does the publishing industry speak in word counts?

 Novel Length Guidelines